 There is one free standalone digital scanner in Wilson Library and one in Magrath Library.
 Each of these scanners can be customized to scan in color or at various page sizes and resolutions.
 There is no charge for use, but a flash drive is required.

 Other flatbed scanners are available in the SMART Learning Commons (in the Walter and Wilson locations).
-The Borchert Map Library in the Wilson Library Sub-Basement and the Bio-Medical Library also offer scanners.
+The Borchert Map Library in the Wilson Library Sub-Basement, the Bio-Medical Library, the Natural Resources Library, and the Veterinary Medical Library also offer scanners.

 With these machines, you can view microfilm or microfiche and also: